 From here you will board your plane.
 Please note: if anyone needs to go to the toilet just before boarding you will need to go out through the security point and back through again before boarding your flight.

 Taking Food to Bali

-You can take as much food into Bali as you need for your holiday, we have been known to take weetbix, vegemite and the snacks the kids love from home.
-You just simply declare this on your customs card and they often just wave you through not actually checking it.
+You can take as much food into Bali as you need for your holiday, we have been known to take Weetbix, Vegemite and the snacks the kids love from home.
 A bottle of your favourite wine or champagne can also be handy as wine can be expensive in Bali but just be aware you need to declare 1 litre of alcohol per passenger.